uwcartlab/webmapping/Chapter07/readme.md

 ### I. GitHub Collaborative Coding Functionality

-As introduced in Chapter 1, _**[GitHub](https://github.com/)**_ is a website and project hosting service that uses the _**[Git](http://git-scm.com/)**_ version control system to take snapshots of your files at a given time, creating a backup that can be shared collaborative when multiple developers are coding at the same time on a group project.
+As introduced in Chapter 1, _**[GitHub](https://github.com/)**_ is a website and project hosting service that uses the _**[Git](http://git-scm.com/)**_ version control system to take snapshots of your files at a given time, creating a backup that can be shared collaboratively when multiple developers are coding at the same time on a group project.
 Before discussing GitHub as a collaborative coding tool, it is helpful to refresh [core GitHub terminology](https://help.github.com/en/github/getting-started-with-github/github-glossary).

 We primarily focused on GitHub concepts used for solo coding in Chapter 1: